lamole73/poc-spring-webflux/README.md

 * On the call to `/persons/{id}/client` we see all calls are processed immediately, i.e. we see the log `retrieveViaClient 1, result MonoLogFuseable` prior to the actual calls via the client.
 If we observe on the logs we also see that only 4 threads are actually active `nio-8081-exec-X` on each time but since the threads are not blocked are able to cope with or the requests without any problem.
-Then the webflux client makes the actual calls to the mockclientapp.
+Then the webflux client makes the actual calls to the mockserverapp.
   Up until this point we see that the `ctor-http-nio-X` threads are reused to make the `onSubscribe` and `request(unbounded)` event calls, and we see that all the 32 calls complete immediately, i.e. in around 0.5 second time.
-  Then as soon as the mockclientapp starts to respond we see the same `ctor-http-nio-X` threads are starting to respond with the `onNext(PersonVo...` and `onComplete()` events which finally respond the endpoint asynchronously.
+  Then as soon as the mockserverapp starts to respond we see the same `ctor-http-nio-X` threads are starting to respond with the `onNext(PersonVo...` and `onComplete()` events which finally respond the endpoint asynchronously.
   See the initial request `[40a1fcc1-3] HTTP GET "/persons/15/client"` which is finally responded by `[40a1fcc1-3] Completed 200 OK`
   This is expected since the endpoint thread is not blocked and as such Netty can process more than 4 requests simultaneously